webmad1019-1/w5d4/README.md

 # Goals

-- Getting to know your partner for project 2 and share ideas.
+- Getting to know your partner for project 2 and share ideas
 - Analyze and design
 - Think about your project's API backbone
 - Understand how to upload files to your server or Cloudinary